athiththan11/hydrogen/README.md

 	The above command will create a new folder named `distributed` and places all configured nodes within it.

-* Need to configure WSO2 API Manager v2.6 with IS-KM v5.7
+* Need to configure WSO2 API Manager v2.6 with IS-KM v5.7 with `Postgres`
   * Download and extract both WSO2 API Manager v2.6 and IS-KM v5.7 inside a new directory (only the extracted WSO2 APIM pack & the IS-KM pack)

 	```tree